Unity-Technologies/com.unity.multiplayer.samples.coop/ARCHITECTURE.md

 A common pitfall of this pattern is writing the game in such a way that it is virtually impossible to adapt to a dedicated server model.

-We attempted to resolve this by using a compositional model for our client and server logic, rather than having it all combined is single modules:
+We attempted to combat this by using a compositional model for our client and server logic (rather than having it all combined is single modules):
  - On the Host, each GameObject has `{Server, Shared, Client}` components.
  - If you start up the game as a dedicated server, the client components will disable themselves, leaving you with `{Server, Shared}` components.
  - If you start up as a client, you get the complementary set of `{Shared, Client}` components.

 This approach works, but requires some care:
- - If you have server and clients of a shared base class, the shared code will run twice on the host.
+ - if you have server and clients of a shared base class, you need to remember that the shared code will run twice on the host;
- - Be careful with code executing in `Start` and `Awake`: If this code runs contemporaneously with the `NetworkingManager`'s initialization, it may not know yet if the player is a host or client.
+ - you also need to take care about code executing in `Start` and `Awake`: if this code runs contemporaneously with the `NetworkingManager`'s initialization, it may not know yet whether the player is a host or client.
  - We judged this extra complexity worth it, as it provides a clear road-map to supporting true dedicated servers.
-- Client server separation also allows not having god-classes where both client and server code are intermingled.
-This way, when reading server code, you do not have to mentally skip client code and vice versa.
-This helps making bigger classes more readable and maintainable.
-Please note that this pattern can be applied on a case by case basis.
-If your class never grows too big, having a single `NetworkBehaviour` is perfectly fine.

 ## Connection flow
 The Boss Room network connection flow is owned by the `GameNetPortal`:
- - The Host will invoke either `GameNetPortal.StartHost` or `StartRelayHost` (if Photon relay is being used).
+ - The Host will invoke either `GameNetPortal.StartHost`, or `StartRelayHost` (if Photon relay is being used).
- - The client will invoke either `ClientGameNetPortal.StartClient` or `StartClientRelayMode`.
+ - The client will invoke either `ClientGameNetPortal.StartClient`, or `StartClientRelayMode`.
  - Boss Room's own connection validation logic is performed in `ServerGameNetPortal.ApprovalCheck`, which is plugged in to the `NetworkingManager`'s connection approval callback.
 Here some basic information about the connection is recorded (including a GUID, to facilitate future reconnect logic), and success or failure is returned.
+In the future, additional game-level failures will be detected and returned (such as a `ServerFull` scenario).

 ## Data model
 Game data in Boss Room is defined in `ScriptableObjects`.
 The `ScriptableObjects` are organized by enum and made available in a singleton class: the `GameDataSource`, in particular `ActionDescription` and `CharacterData`. `Actions` represent discrete verbs (like swinging a weapon, or reviving someone), and are substantially data driven.
 Characters represent both the different player classes, and also monsters, and represent basic details like health, as well as what "Skill" Actions are available to each Character.

 ## Transports
 Currently two network transport mechanisms are supported:
- - IP/port connection
- - Relay connection
+- IP based: The clients connect directy to a host via IP address.
+This will only work if both are in the same local are network or if the host forwards ports.
+- Relay Based: The clients and the host connect to a relay server with a room key and run all traffic over this relay server.

 In the former, Client users must know the IP and port they are connecting to, and establish connection directly.

-In the latter, some setup is required.
-Please see our guide [here](Documentation/Photon-Realtime/Readme.md) on how to setup our current relay.
+In the latter, the developer must have signed up with Photon and defined a Photon Realtime app id.
+Then Hosts create Rooms in Photon (essentially a string name associated with the photon app), and share that information with clients.
+The advantage of the Relay is that Host users are often on local networks and may need to perform actions like port forwarding (which they may or may not have permissions to do) in order to accept incoming connections.
+The disadvantage is that it effectively doubles latency to the clients (or potentially worse than that, if host and client are close, but relay is in a different region).
+The complexity of the Relay is mostly abstracted away from MLAPI.
+Assuming the right configuration settings in Assets/Photon/Resources/PhotonAppSettings are set, the Photon Relay appears as simply another Transport from the point of view of MLAPI.

 Please see [Multiplayer over internet](README.md) section of our Readme for more information on using either one.

+To allow for both of these options to be chosen at runtime we created `TransportPicker`.
+It allows to chose between an IP-based and a Relay-based transport and will hook up the game UI to use those transports.
+The transport field in the `NetworkManager` will be ignored.
+Currently we support the following transports:
+- **UNet(IP):** UNet is the default MLAPI transport and the default IP transport for Boss Room.
+- **LiteNetLib(IP):** We use LiteNetLib in Boss Room because it has a built in way to simulate latency which is useful for spotting networking issues early during development.
+- **Photon Realtime (Relay):** Photon Realtime is a relay transport using the [Photon Realtime Service](https://www.photonengine.com/Realtime).

+To add new transport in the project parts of `GameNetPortal` and `ClientGameNetPortal` (transport switches) need to be extended.

 ## Game state / Scene flow
 In Boss Room, scenes correspond to top-level Game States (see `GameStateBehaviour` class) in a 1:1 way.
 That is, there is a `MainMenu` scene, `Character Select` scene (and state), and so on.